Skip to main content

 What happens if I ignore a cracked tooth?

 If a cracked tooth is left unassessed and untreated, there is a possibility that the crack may extend further into the tooth over time.
 This could lead to increased pain, sensitivity, or infection if bacteria reach the pulp.
 In some cases, a crack that might initially have been treatable with a crown could progress to the point where root canal treatment or extraction becomes necessary.
+Seeking timely dental advice allows for a full assessment and discussion of appropriate options whilst they may still be relatively straightforward.

 Are craze lines in teeth something to worry about?